branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 ### Starting point and goals

 1. **Starting point**.
 Initially, I had three mostly flat FileMaker ("FMP") tables, each of which had a great many fields per record.
+In all, there are perhaps 1.7 million discrete fields, though there is much repeated content among them.
+I have been curating them manually since about 2004.

 1. **End goal**.
 My end goal was to move permanently to SQL, with Python functions to manipulate all the data.
 Later I would add a web-based front-end.